 Charlottesville, once marred by racist rally, revels in win

 CHARLOTTESVILLE, Va.
-(AP) — A Virginia city once marred by tiki torches, Nazi chants and deadly violence savored a united moment of bliss as it welcomed home the national champion University of Virginia men's basketball team.
+(AP) — A Virginia city once marred by Tiki torches, Nazi chants and deadly violence is savoring a united moment of bliss as it welcomes home the national champion University of Virginia men's basketball team.

 Charlottesville was in full party mood Tuesday, a day after the Cavaliers defeated Texas Tech in the title game in Minneapolis.
 Supporters flocked to the school's basketball arena to welcome the team home.